coldfix/pystif/README.rst

 Usage
 ~~~~~

-The software package is split into many small independent components –
+The software package is split into many small independent components —
-following the well-known UNIX principle.
+following a well-known UNIX principle.

 The following subprograms are currently available as python modules:

-- ``pystif.xray`` – find extremal rays of projected cone
+- ``pystif.xray`` — find extremal rays of projected cone
-- ``pystif.chull`` – compute convex hull given a set of extremal rays
+- ``pystif.chull`` — compute convex hull given a set of extremal rays
-- ``pystif.equiv`` – check two systems of inequalities for equivalence
+- ``pystif.equiv`` — check two systems of inequalities for equivalence
+- ``pystif.el_ineqs`` — output elemental inequalities to a file

 Type ``python -m pystif.MODULE -h`` to get individual usage information.
 For
 remaining questions, contact me on github or read the source code.